softwaremill/supler/docs/first.rst

 basing on HTTP parameters, is outside the scope of Supler.

-Once we have a ``Person`` instance, we apply it to the form (``personForm(person)``), and generate the JSON description of the form, reading field values from the given object.
+Once we have a ``Person`` instance, we apply it to the form (``personForm(person)``), and generate the JSON description of the form, reading field values from the given object (if you are curious how the JSON looks like, check out the :ref:`JSON section <json>` of the docs).

 The post method is similarly simple::